Last Update: 10/10/20

-Florida home owners – especially those in trouble on their home loans and considering foreclosure, short sale, or what to do about their underwater mortgage – need to know the difference between some of the documents that they signed long ago when they bought their home.
+Florida homeowners – especially those in trouble on their home loans and considering foreclosure, short sale, or what to do about their underwater mortgage – need to know the difference between some of the documents that they signed when they bought their home.

-Note, Mortgage, Deed of Trust: what are they, what do they mean?
+Note, Mortgage, Deed of Trust: what are they and what do they mean?
 What Does Florida Law say about these Real Estate Documents?

-Understanding these documents is especially important for the Florida home owner if they are facing problems in making their mortgage payments; if they are looking at paying a mortgage that is much higher than the current value of their home; or if they’ve stopped paying their home loan payments because they lost their job and are waiting to be foreclosed upon by their lender (or have already had foreclosure proceedings begun against them down at the courthouse).
+Understanding these documents is especially important for a Florida homeowner if they are facing financial problems and can’t make their mortgage payments; if they are looking at paying a mortgage that is much higher than the current value of their home; or if they’ve stopped paying their home loan payments because they lost their job and are waiting to be foreclosed upon by their lender (or have already had foreclosure proceedings begun against them).

-Florida foreclosure defense attorneys should begin their client discussions with an overview of these legal documents and what duties and obligations they hold for both the borrower and the lender.
+A Florida foreclosure defense attorney should begin their client discussions with an overview of these legal documents and what duties and obligations they hold for both the borrower and the lender.

 What is a Mortgage Under Florida Law?

-A mortgage is a legal document under Florida real estate law that demonstrates on paper that the owner of a piece of land is granting a lien against that real property to someone else (the bank – also known as a “mortgagee”).
+A mortgage is a legal document under Florida real estate law that grants a bank or other lending institution a lien against your real property (in this document, the bank is also known as a “mortgagee”).
 A mortgage gives the lender a lien against the homeowner’s home which exists until the home loan is paid in full.
 The lien can only be foreclosed upon if certain conditions are met, i.e., the note isn’t paid.
-The bank wants this property lien as protection (collateral) for the money it’s lending.
-If the note isn’t paid, then the lender can foreclose on the collateral, the home, via the mortgage.
+The bank wants this lien against your home as protection (collateral) for the money it’s lending to you.
+If the note isn’t paid, then the lender can foreclose on the collateral, the home, via the mortgage in a foreclosure lawsuit.

 What is a Note Under Florida Law?